isabella232/Specs-18/Spaces/index.md

 Our initial position is that everything above lives within a space.
 If we (or our customers) can produce a very compelling reason why something should be global, we'll reconsider.

+## Tasks

+Can be viewed at the server level or within a Space.
+The Space-view just provides a filtered-view.

 ## Migration

 Everything existing would be moved into a default space.